Dark Fermions in Fluctuating Valence Insulators: Introduction

-An essentially exact result, obtained by Wilson's numerical renormalization group, is that unlike the Kondo impurity in a metal, the correct minimal model for a mixed-valence impurity has logarithmic low energy singularities in its local charge and spin-susceptibility as well as in its local pairing susceptibility \cite{PerakisVRuck, Sire_V_R_G}.
-The excitations in the same model discovered by bosonization \cite{Sire_V_R_G} of the fermions coupling to the impurity can be expressed as Majoranas \cite{Varma2020_Majorana} which do not couple linearly to electromagnetic fields.
+An essentially exact result, obtained by Wilson's numerical renormalization group and a bosonization solution, is that unlike the Kondo impurity in a metal, the correct minimal model for a fluctuating-mixed-valence impurity has logarithmic low energy singularities in its local charge and spin-susceptibility as well as in its local pairing susceptibility \cite{PerakisVRuck, Sire_V_R_G}.
+The excitations in the same model can be expressed as Majoranas \cite{Varma2020_Majorana} which do not couple linearly to electromagnetic fields.
 This was extended to construct a theory for the lattice \cite{Varma2020_Majorana}.
-But the nature of the non-local particles on which the periodic Bloch conditions are imposed in such a theory is physically obscure, which makes the procedure of extension to the lattice unclear.
-A direct approach to the problem in the lattice is used here, based on an ansatz motivated by the divergence of the pairing susceptibility in the single impurity problem.
+But the nature of the non-local particles on which the periodic Bloch conditions are imposed in such a theory is physically obscure, which makes that procedure of extension to the lattice unclear.
+A direct approach to the problem in the lattice is used here, based on an ansatz also motivated by the solution of the single impurity problem.
 The consistency of the ansatz is proven and leads to a state with close correspondence to the experiments and several predictions.